keras-team/keras/README.md

-# Keras Core: a new multi-backend Keras
+# Keras Core: A new multi-backend Keras

 Keras Core is a new multi-backend implementation of the Keras API, with support for TensorFlow, JAX, and PyTorch.